The Incredulity of Father Brown: The Curse of the Golden Cross

 The professor and the priest disembark to go to the tomb and upon arriving, find the entire group from the dinner table already at the tomb with them.
 The group meets with the Vicar of the church under which the tomb was found, and begins to explore the dark caverns leading to the golden cross.
 They finally reach the room in which the cross is held, and just as Smaill reaches out to touch the cross, the large stone slab of the coffin the cross is lying in slams shut, smashing the professor painfully in the head.

-It is found out, after the professor is taken to a nearby doctor, that the Vicar has committed suicide.
+It is found out, after the professor is taken to a nearby doctor, that the Vicar has died by suicide.
 Father Brown goes to speak with the dinner party group, who then is ranting about the curse and how it will destroy them all.
 Brown dismisses this notion and tells of the falsehoods in the history of the stories associated with the tomb.
 Additionally, the cross seemed to be rigged to a small wooden peg that was holding the casket open.
 When the professor pulled the cross, the peg fell out, shutting the coffin, and hitting him in the head.
 But Brown reveals it was really the vicar who had been in the coffin; the maniac who had been pursuing Smaill thought that he had finally committed the murder and wanted to end his own life abruptly.
 Smaill recovers after a while and the group is able to go on with their lives in peace.